 When transferring your contacts for the first time, we recommend mapping all the fields available for the import.

 Since the information you can export from Bronto is pretty limited, it would be good to migrate some of the Segments to Omnisend.
 Here is the list of the Segments we would recommend transferring:

 After you export these Segments from your Bronto account, you may import them to the corresponding Segments in Omnisend.
 Check this article for the instruction on your contacts import to the Segment.

 To define the Segment of engaged contacts, you can use the Segment you've transferred from Bronto or create one in Omnisend.
-To create such Segment in Omnisend, you can use the information imported from your store, about your customers' purchase behavior, and the custom fields about the Last Open and Last Click dates you've migrated from Bronto.
+To create such a Segment in Omnisend, you can use the information imported from your store, your customers' purchase behavior, and the custom fields about the Last Open and Last Click dates you've migrated from Bronto.

-Although Omnisend cannot take any responsibility for the consents collected with Bronto, still, we may recommend adding this consent as a custom property in Omnisend.
+Although Omnisend cannot take any responsibility for the consent collected with Bronto, still, we may recommend adding this consent as a custom property in Omnisend.
 In that case, you will be able to create a Segment of the customers that provided consent in Omnisend and Bronto.